Iran Can Sink US Warships With 'Secret Weapon' - Iranian Military Official

+READ MORE: US Intel Brushes Off Pompeo's Claim of Iran's Links to al-Qaeda – Reports

-The new rhetoric comes amid mounting US-Iran tensions which exacerbated earlier this month, when the US imposed more anti-Iran sanctions and sent an aircraft carrier strike group, a squadron of B-52 bombers and a battery of Patriot missiles to the Middle East.
+The statement comes amid mounting US-Iran tensions which exacerbated earlier this month, when the US imposed more anti-Iran sanctions and sent an aircraft carrier strike group, a squadron of B-52 bombers and a battery of Patriot missiles to the Middle East.

 Iran, for its part, suspended some of its obligations under the 2015 Iran nuclear deal, also known as the Joint Comprehensive Plan of Action (JCPOA).

-Meanwhile, 76 US retired generals, admirals and ambassadors have signed an open letter to US President Donald Trump, urging him against forging a war with the Islamic Republic.
+Meanwhile, 76 retired US generals, admirals and ambassadors have signed an open letter to US President Donald Trump, urging him against instigating a war with the Islamic Republic.

+READ MORE: US 'Sitting By the Phone' But Hasn't Heard From Iran Yet — Trump Admin.
+Official

-“A war with Iran, either by choice or miscalculation, would produce dramatic repercussions in an already destabilized Middle East and drag the United States into another armed conflict at immense financial, human, and geopolitical cost,” the letter, in particular, reads.
+“A war with Iran, either by choice or miscalculation, would produce dramatic repercussions in an already-destabilised Middle East and drag the United States into another armed conflict at immense financial, human, and geopolitical cost,” the letter reads.

 The letter comes after Trump said that Washington would deploy some 1,500 additional troops to the Middle East.
 The US President, however, said earlier that Washington hoped that the situation would not come to war.